intlig/guide/en_guide.md

 ### Concern 3: **How can liquid democracy be protected from misinformation and manipulation?**

 **Response**: Education and transparency are key.
 By providing citizens with accurate information and fostering critical thinking, we can mitigate the risks of misinformation.
-Additionally, the flexibility of liquid democracy allows individuals to adjust their delegations if trust is compromised.please check the [Democratic League's manifesto]()
+Additionally, the flexibility of liquid democracy allows individuals to adjust their delegations if trust is compromised.
+Please check the [Democratic League's manifesto](https://github.com/intlig/guide/blob/main/en_guide.md)

 ### Concern 4: **Is it realistic to reduce weapon production given global security concerns?**